Nstamour-art/XogotDocs/Documentation.docc/Manual/navigation/navigation_using_navigationagents.md

 This section explains how to use the navigation avoidance specific to NavigationAgents.

-In order for NavigationAgents to use the avoidance feature the enable_avoidance property must be set to true.
+In order for NavigationAgents to use the avoidance feature the avoidance_enabled property must be set to true.

 @Image(source: "agent_avoidance_enabled.png")